College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-It is difficult to beat University of South Carolina - Columbia if you wish to pursue a degree in natural resources conservation.
-Located in the city of Columbia, UofSC is a public university with a very large student population.
-This university ranks 2nd out of 44 colleges for overall quality in the state of South Carolina.
+It's difficult to beat University of South Carolina - Columbia if you wish to pursue a degree in natural resources conservation.
+Located in the medium-sized city of Columbia, UofSC is a public university with a very large student population.
+A Best Colleges rank of #99 out of 2,152 schools nationwide means UofSC is a great university overall.

-There were approximately 47 natural resources conservation students who graduated with this degree at UofSC in the most recent year we have data available.
-Students who graduate with their degree from the conservation program report average early career wages of $34,341.
+There were about 57 natural resources conservation students who graduated with this degree at UofSC in the most recent year we have data available.
+Students who graduate with their degree from the conservation program state that they receive average early career wages of $35,081.

 More information about a degree in natural resources conservation from University of South Carolina - Columbia